TalentNcube/Logistics-pricing-analysis/README.md

 Evaluation Metrics

 Model performance was assessed using the following metrics:

-•	R-squared (R^2): Represents the proportion of the variance for a dependent variable that's explained by the independent variables.
+1.R-squared (R^2): Represents the proportion of the variance for a dependent variable that's explained by the independent variables.
 A value closer to 1.0 indicates a better fit.

-•	Mean Absolute Error (MAE): The average magnitude of the errors in a set of predictions, without considering their direction.
+2.Mean Absolute Error (MAE): The average magnitude of the errors in a set of predictions, without considering their direction.
 It is expressed in the same units as the target variable (Cost/ton), making it highly interpretable.

 Results and Interpretation

 Model Performance Comparison

 The models were trained and tested on the historical data.
 The consolidated performance results are presented below: